sharetribe/flex-docs/src/docs/operator-guides/manage-seats/index.md

 In our templates, FTW-daily and FTW-hourly, the default seat availability of any particular listing is one.
 Providers set the availability plan and exceptions of their listing during the listing creation.
 Users determine when their listing is available and when it’s not within the timeframes your marketplace offers: hourly, daily, or custom length.
 When modifying the template, you or your developers can enable more than one seat per time slot, either in general or for specific dates and times.

 Some examples:
-- You can set multiple available spaces for the same sauna.
+- You can set multiple available spaces for the same sauna for every night.
 - You can set available beds in a hostel room.
-- You can set the maximum number of people that can participate in a yoga class.
+- You can set the maximum number of people that can participate in a yoga class depending on the day.
 - You can determine the number of screens that can participate in an online cooking class.

 ## How do you decrease the available seats of a listing?